McIlroy powers to a 65 for early lead at PGA Championship

 AP Golf Writer

-McIlroy looked free and easy and saw only opportunity at Southern Hills.
-He blasted his driver over trees and into fairways, setting up some of his seven birdies that carried him to a 5-under 65 and an early one-shot lead.

-Woods picked his spots and was never terribly crisp on a right leg he said felt worse than it did at the Masters last month.
-He fell apart in the middle of his round and at the end, finishing with two bogeys for a 74 and his worst start to a PGA since 2015.
+McIlroy had a one-shot lead over Pebble Beach winner Tom Hoge and Will Zalatoris, who finished his 66 with a 30-foot birdie, his fourth putt of 25 feet or longer.

+Justin Thomas, trying to shake off a sinus infection and allergies, made one of only four birdies on the 18th hole for a 67 in the afternoon, when greens had more foot traffic and scoring was more difficult.
+Also a 67 were Matt Kuchar and Abraham Ancer.

-It was just what McIlroy needed as he tries to end nearly eight years without a major, many of those chances doomed by bad starts.
-This was his lowest start to par since a 6-under 66 when he won the PGA at Valhalla in 2014, the last of his four majors.
+The start was just what McIlroy needed as he tries to end nearly eight years without a major, many of those chances doomed by bad starts.
+This was his lowest start to par in a major since a 5-under 66 when he won the PGA at Valhalla in 2014, the last of his four majors.

-“I think when your game is feeling like that, it’s just a matter of going out there and really sticking to your game plan, executing as well as you possibly can and just sort of staying in your own little world,” McIlroy said.
+In seven previous majors at Southern Hills, the winner had at least a share of the lead after the first round and every champion was atop the leaderboard from 36 holes until it over.

+That bodes well for McIlroy, and so does his game.
+He chose to attack with driver, leaving him wedges to par 4s and and 3-iron into a pair of par 5s that measure 628 yards and 665 yards.

-“I feel like this course, it lets you be pretty aggressive off the tee if you want to be, so I hit quite a lot of drivers out there and took advantage of my length and finished that off with some nice iron play and some nice putting.”
+“I feel like this course, it lets you be pretty aggressive off the tee if you want to be, so I hit quite a lot of drivers out there and took advantage of my length and finished that off with some nice iron play and some nice putting,” he said.

-Will Zalatoris and Pebble Beach winner Tom Hoge each opened with a 66, while Matt Kuchar and Abraham Ancer were another shot behind.

-McIlroy and Woods were joined in the group by Jordan Spieth, who lacks only this major to complete the career Grand Slam and arrived in Tulsa with his game in good form.
-But a series of missed birdie chances was followed by a series of missed par putts, and Spieth never quite recovered.
-He had a late birdie and saved par on his final hole at No. 9 for a 72.
+Masters champion Scottie Scheffler had to save par from a tee shot in the water on 18th hole for a 71, his first time over par in two months.

 That was the start of four straight birdies for McIlroy, which included a 6-iron to 25 feet for his longest birdie of the day at the par-3 14th.

-McIlroy made birdie on the two par 5s from greenside bunkers, hitting a 3-iron both times on the 628-yard 13th and the 665-yard fifth.
+McIlroy made birdie on the two par 5s from greenside bunkers.
 He hit another big drive on the tough par-4 second, leaving 7-iron to about 10 feet.
-That one felt like a bonus to him.

-He was speaking of No. 4, where he put iron in the rough and McIlroy hit a 327-yard drive up the hill and into the wind that left him a flip wedge to the green (he missed an 8-foot putt); and the ninth hole, when Woods’ tee shot hit a tree and left him a 4-iron to the green.

 The bigger concern was his leg.
-Woods has said he has good days and bad from a leg badly injured in his February 2021 car crash, and this didn’t looked like a great one.
+Woods has said he has good days and bad, and this didn’t look like a great one.
 Of equal concern was going into Friday nine shots behind McIlroy and likely having to fight to make the cut.

 The warmth — not oven heat like the 2007 PGA in August — and mild wind led to ideal scoring, though Southern Hills still had enough defense.

-Only 17 of the 78 players from the morning wave broke par.
+Twenty-six players from a field of 156 broke par, only nine of them in the afternoon.
+McIlroy will have to deal with the late start on Friday.

 “I don’t think a major champion here has ever been double digits under par, so you know the scores aren’t going to go much further,” Hoge said.
-“It’s a grind out here.
-If you get out of position in the rough here, it’s tough to control the golf ball around these greens because they can get running off so fast.
-You just try to keep it simple.”

-One other part of Southern Hills’ history with seven previous majors: Five of the champions had at least a share of the 18-hole lead.

-Xander Schauffele was in the group at 68, while Tony Finau was among those at 69.
+“It’s a grind out here.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports